PyroSamurai/magrent-research/README.md

 [Magrent](https://addons.mozilla.org/en-US/firefox/addon/magrent/)
 ==================================================================

-Magrent is a Firefox add-on that enables you to convert magnet links,torrent hashes and Piratebay URLs to torrent files.
+Magrent is a Firefox add-on that enables you to convert magnet links and torrent hashes to torrent files.
 It uses torrent storage services like Torrage.com for downloading torrent files.

 This add-on is useful when you have the magnet URI and want the torrent file or when your are using sites like The Pirate Bay which only provide the magnet links.